lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 Evaluate single model on [[Labeled Faces in the Wild]] and [[YouTube Faces]].

 Fig 6. has some examples.

 In (a), the green frame is for positive pairs, and the red frame is for negative ones.
 In (b), the white bounding box is the face for testing.

 ![Examples from Labeled Faces in the Wild and YouTube Faces](/_media/center-loss-fig-6.png)

 They train model on only 0.7M outside data with no overlapping in LFW and YTF.
 Fix $\lambda = 0.003$ and $\alpha = 0.5$ for Model C.

-LFW dataset contains 13,233 web-collected images from 5749 different identities, with large variations in pose, expression and illuminations.
-Tehy test on 6,000 face pairs and report the experiment results.
+LFW dataset contains 13,233 web-collected images from 5749 identities, with variations in pose, expression, and illuminations.
+They test on 6,000 face pairs and report the experiment results.

 YTF dataset consists of 3,425 videos of 1,595 different people, with an average of 2.15 videos per person.
-The clip durations vary from 48 frames to 6,070 frames, with an average length of 181.3 frames.
-Report the results on 5,000 video pairs in Table 2.
+The clip durations vary from 48 to 6,070 frames, with an average length of 181.3 frames.

+Table 2 has the results on 5,000 video pairs.

 ![Table 2](/_media/center-loss-table-2.png)

 They observe the following:

 * Softmax Loss and Center Loss beats baseline one (Model A) by a large margin.
 * Joint supervision can notably enhance the discriminative power of deeply learned features, demonstrating the effectiveness of center loss over Softmax.
 * It also improves over Softmax and Contrastive Loss.